Slow Cooker Adobo Chicken

 - Oil, cooking - 1 Tbsp

-- Garlic (for chicken and bok choy) / Shallots / Green onions / Limes / Bok choy - Prep as directed.
+- Garlic / Shallots / Green onions / Limes - Prep as directed.
 Store separately.
 (Can be done up to 3 days ahead)

 - Slow cook chicken - This makes enough for tomorrow’s dinner.
-Combine garlic (portion for the chicken), shallots, soy sauce (portion for the chicken), vinegar, tomato paste, brown sugar, bay leaves and water in a slow cooker.
+Combine garlic, shallots, aminos (portion for the chicken), vinegar, tomato paste, bay leaves and water in a slow cooker.
 Add chicken, coating it in sauce.
 Tenderize with a fork, and slow cook on high for 3 hours or low for 6 hours.
 If you don’t have a slow cooker, cook in a Dutch oven, covered, in a 325F / 163C degree oven for 40 to 55 minutes, until chicken reaches 160F / 71C degrees.
 (Can be done up to 3 days ahead)

 - Use a fork to shred your chicken right in the slow cooker (or Dutch oven).
 Let it sit in the cooking liquid for 5 to 10 minutes, and then taste and season to your liking (if you like heat, definitely shake on some of your favorite hot sauce).

 - Heat a wok or saute pan over medium-high heat.
-Add cooking oil and then bok choy and garlic (portion for the bok choy) to heated oil.
-Saute for ~1 minute.
+Add cooking oil and then white parts of green onions to the heated oil with a sprinkle of salt.
+Saute for ~1 minute, until softened.

 This was fine.
 Pretty simple, which was nice, but not a lot of flavor going on.
 Adding sriracha, sesame seeds, herbs, and peanuts helped perk it up.0 Helpful